andreipradan/first-steps-in-ddd-solutions-python/README.md

 Install the requirements from requirements.txt
 Then check you can execute all the tests with the click of a single mouse button, or ideally a single keyboard shortcut.
+Make sure you are running the tests with `pytest` instead of the default `unittest`

 Additionally, you can run the tests from the command line.
 Open a terminal and change to the top-level project directory.
-Then run the command `pytest tests/`.
+Then run the command `pytest`.

 You ought to see your tests running, and all but one of the tests run successfully.

 The failing test is where we will start exercise one.